-Text analysis results need to be meaningful from business perspective
+Text analysis results need to be meaningful from a business perspective

 Text analytics tools are different.
 Some cluster and categorize data from bottom-up, while some categorize sentences to the pre-defined categories.
 Both approaches have their merits.
 The first one can more easily reveal new topics organically.
 The latter one can be more fluently directed to support decision making.
 Why is that?

 1. The structure

 If the business can influence the structure of categories used in text analytics, they are understandable and relevant for the business.
 They are not meaningless.

 One of our customers, who has a long experience working with other text analytics providers, complained that the top categories in their data are always their own brand and customer service.
 None of these categories makes any sense to them.
 When we define categories top-down, we can skip these meaningless options and include only ones, which are somehow actionable for the business.

 Maybe the customer service category is not useful as such, but the company wants to follow how people feel about the service response times, issue resolution and the knowledgeability of customer service personnel.
 The brand itself is seldom a useful category, but any commentaries where it is compared to the competitor brands can be useful.